galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 To identify categories significantly enriched/unenriched below some p-value cutoff, it is necessary to use the adjusted *p*-value.

 A plot of the top 10 over-represented GO terms (by adjusted *p*-value) can be output from the goseq tool to help visualise results.
+Note that the top 10 are selected by adjusted p-value so if there are multiple terms with the same value there will be more than 10 terms in the plot.
 Click on the `Top over-represented GO terms plot` in the history.
 There should be 2 PDFs, one for each contrast, that look similar to below.

 ![Basal Plot](../../images/limma-voom/basal_top_GO.png "Basal pregnant vs lactating top 10 GO terms")

 ![Luminal Plot](../../images/limma-voom/luminal_top_GO.png "Luminal pregnant vs lactating top 10 GO terms")

-The Fu paper also used goseq and found enrichment in the luminal cells for general metabolic processes, lipid biosynthesis and transport proteins, and enrichment for cell contractility genes in the basal cells.
+The Fu paper also used goseq and found enrichment for cell contractility genes in the basal cells and enrichment in the luminal cells for general metabolic processes, lipid biosynthesis and transport proteins, and .

 > ### {% icon question %} Questions
 >
 > Take a look at the top 10 GO plots for the luminal and basal contrast.
-How do they compare to what the authors found?
+How do you think they compare to what the authors found?
 >
 > > ### {% icon solution %} Solution
 > >